TomJGooding/tomcat/README.md

 # tomcat

-Basic implementation of the cat command as an exercise in learning C
+Basic implementation of the cat command as an exercise to learn C